achillesn/smart-cedar/_posts/Songs/2020-07-01-the-mystery.md

 deeper and deeper
 in collective memory
 until with you
 all is forgotten
 And only mystery
-Is left.
+is left.

 Remember when you were a kid
 Thoughts did not torture you a bit
 Still there was nature
-Around
+around
 And you were a little god.

 \*_Translated into English by Nevi Kaninia._